joeytwiddle/jsh/README.md

     . jsh/startj

-If you just want the scripts on your PATH, and crucial initialisation, but none of the visual shell tweaks:
+But if you only want the scripts on your PATH, and crucial initialisation, but none of the visual shell tweaks:

     . jsh/startj-simple

-(This actually does not do much more than setting `$JPATH` and adding `$JPATH/tools` to your `$PATH`.)
+All that script really does is this (so you could do it manually if you wanted):

+    export JPATH="$HOME/jsh'
+    export PATH="$PATH:$JPATH/tools"

-If you want to run just one jsh command and then return to your current shell:
+Or if you only want to run one jsh script and then return to your current shell:

     jsh/jsh <jsh_command> [ <args...> ]